 Prepare for the unexpected: How to keep your retirement savings on track

 It's hard to plan for the unexpected, whether it's a lost job, a sudden illness, or an emergency home repair.
-But there are steps you can take to help safeguard your retirement savings, even when finances change.
+But you can take steps to help safeguard your retirement savings, even when finances change.

 Set aside at least 3 to 6 months’ worth of living expenses that you can tap into in an emergency.